By Brian Augusta, Legislative Lobbyist

 AB 999 (Daly)

-Status: September 16 – sent to the Governor.
+Status: September 30 – Approved by the Governor.
+Chaptered by Secretary of State.
+Chapter 376, Statues of 2015.
 This bill, sponsored by WMA, would allow for the summary removal of an abandoned mobilehome where the home is considered a nuisance or has a value of less than $15,000.
 Learn More…

 SB 434 (Allen)

 Status: Last activity on this bill was in July.
 This bill would deal with a situation in LA County in which the County Assessor claims that homeowners are avoiding paying local property tax by building large homes around older mobilehomes that are still paying annual registration fees to HCD.
 Learn More…